mobilegptsys/MobileGPT/README.md

 5. MobileGPT will automatically launch appropriate app and interact with it to complete the given instruction.

 # Offline Explorer
 Our open-source version of MobileGPT does not include Random Explorer.
 Instead, we provide an offline explorer that lets you explore app pages manually.
++ Note that offline exploration is not mandatory.
+MobileGPT can explore pages on demand.
++ But offline explorer can make task execution faster.
 ## Server
 To run offline explorer, inside Server/main.py file, modify